luanoz/ML4FF/README.md

 The ML4FF.py file contains the Python code developed to implement the ML4FF benchmark.

-Summary.xlsx and Summary.xlsx are two Excel spreadsheets created using the functions build_excel and perf_excel, respectively, of the ML4FF.py file.
+Summary.xlsx and Summary_Perf.xlsx are two Excel spreadsheets created using the functions build_excel and perf_excel, respectively, of the ML4FF.py file.
 The use of such functions is documented within the ML4FF.py file.

 The data folder contains the dataset considered in the ML4FF benchmark.